An Ear for Pythagorean Harmonics:

 When f=90, g=60, the relationship between the input tones is that of a "perfect fifth," as detected by the Ear.
 Both inputs to the perfect fifth silence detector are silent.
 The ratio is f = (3/2)g.

 When f=70, g=55, the relationship between the input tones is not a simple ratio.
 Rather, the ratio is 14:11.
 None of the balancing units produces a pair of silences and none of the outputs of the Ear carries a signal.
-This is an unmusical relationship between a perfect fourth and a major third.
+This is a dissonant relationship.

 For each of the consonant relations that is shown in the images — unison, octave and perfect fifth — only a single active frequency appears on the internal lines of the Ear.
 When f=70, g=55, on the other hand, every internal pair is different and many frequencies appear.
 The principles of the Ear suggest that the many internal frequencies in the latter case identify a source of tension or dissonance in human musical perception, in contrast to conditions during consonance.